 - Sarah Jessica Parker made a dance movie in the 1980s called Girls Just Want to Have Fun.
 During the final round of competition, twin dancers successfully pull off a quick intro that way and are called Mirror Image.

 - This happens in the TV movie Model Behavior, except the lookalikes are unintentionally copying each other's movements.

-- Done in the Vincent Price vehicle Dr. Goldfoot and the Girl Bombs, between Price's titular villain and Ciccio Ingrassia's hero/comedy relief.
+- Done in the Vincent Price vehicle Dr. Goldfoot and the Girl Bombs (1966), between Price's title villain and Ciccio Ingrassia's hero/comedy relief.